campmaker LLC

 The ProMaster is sometimes referred to as the SnoMaster because of it’s excellent traction in the snow.

-Be careful when you start changing from the OEM tires on the ProMaster.
+We recommend only using the OEM tire size on the ProMaster rather than anything bigger.
 The OEM size tires are designed for this 9,000 lb. vehicle.
 The tires must be a load range E and 10 ply tires.
 The Stock size is LT 225/75/R16.

 Flat Tires

 I would encourage everyone to practice changing a tire or two, if you have not done it before on the ProMaster.
 It is a lot easier to do when you are not on the side of the road, in the rain or a dark night.
 The jack lift point is easier to find near the front wheels, but the rear lift point is not as obvious.
-The stock lug wrench isn't ideal, so we include a 24 inch breaker bar to the tool set.
-Use the 19mm deep socket.
+The stock lug wrench isn't ideal, so CampMaker vans include a 24 inch breaker bar to the tool set with a 21mm socket.

 Multi-use Function